NoltixOS/AeroOS-Beta/README.md

 ##  Xsoft OS 1.0

 This is the first version on the Xsoft Operating System series. hope you like it!
-It uses an aero theme as default.
+It uses an aero theme as default. so it might look like an Windows 7 / vista!

 ![Batch](https://img.shields.io/badge/Batch-%23000000.svg?style=for-the-badge&logo=GNUBash&logoColor=white)
 ![Version](https://img.shields.io/badge/Version-1.09b-9cf?style=for-the-badge)